Before reading any further, please find the time to watch these. I promise, you won't regret it:

-Like the cherry on the cake these effects turn mediocre renders into nice-looking ones, and good renders into freaking masterpieces.
+Like cherry on a cake these effects turn mediocre renders into nice-looking ones, and good renders into freaking masterpieces.

 Real-time SSS is mostly available as a screen-space effect.
 Unreal Engine absolutely tramples the competition when it comes to SSS.
 Just take a look at this demo: